re-develop/reInject/README.md

 var container = Injector.GetContainer(); // gets the default container where name is null, containers are compatible with System.IServiceProvider container
-  .Register<IHelloService, HelloService>() // adds IHelloService & HelloService to collection which both resolve to HelloService with strategy SingleInstance
+  .AddLazySingleton<IHelloService, HelloService>() // registers a lazy evaluated singleton which resolves for IHelloService with the implementation HelloService
-  .Register<IHelloService, HelloService>(DependencyStrategy.AtomicInstance, true, new HelloService(), "hello") // registers an AtomicInstance
+  .AddSingleton<IHelloService, HelloService>(new HelloService(), true, "hello") // registers a lazy evaluated singleton which resolves for IHelloService with the implementation HelloService with the specific name "hello"
-  .Register<HelloService2>(DependencyStrategy.CachedInstance) // register caches instance
+  .AddCached<HelloService2>() // registers caches instance
-  .Register<GoodByeService>()
+  .AddSingleton<GoodByeService>() // adds GoodByeService as singleton, creating a instance as the function is called using the container
-  .Register<GoodByeService>(DependencyStrategy.AtomicInstance, true, new GoodByeService("Custom goodbye message"), "otherService"); // register second goodbyeservice which for example has specific settings and should be accessible with a name
+  .AddSingleton<GoodByeService>(new GoodByeService("Custom goodbye message"), true, "otherService"); // register second goodbyeservice as a singleton which for example has specific settings and should be accessible with a name

 Greeter instance = container.GetInstance<Greeter>(); // gets instance via generic parameter object instance2 = container.GetInstance(typeof(Greeter)); // gets instance via type